Best Camping Pillows of 2025

 We are a reader-supported website and do not accept payment from manufacturers to promote their products.
 When you click on some of the links on our site and make a purchase, we earn a small commission at no cost to you.
 This keeps our website running and enables us to provide independent, high-quality outdoor resources free of charge.

-A pillow can make all the difference between sleeping like a baby and tossing and turning through the night.
-We’ve spent over 1,000 nights sleeping under the stars trying more than 30 different models in our pursuit of the best pillows for camping and backpacking.
-In this guide, we cover options from brands like Therm-a-Rest, Trekology, NEMO, Hest, and more to figure out which ones are the most comfy, supportive, easy to use, and packable so you can get your best rest on your outdoor adventures.
+In this guide, we cover options from brands like Therm-a-Rest, Trekology, NEMO, HEST, and more to steer you toward the pillows that are the most comfy, packable, supportive, and easy to use, so you can get your best rest on your outdoor adventures.

 And for more info, check out some of our other popular gear guides: